Wisconsin mill that exploded had been reprimanded on safety

 The number of employees inside the building during the explosion fluctuated through the day Thursday.

-Columbia County Sheriff Dennis Richards initially said 16 people were in the plant.
+Sheriff Richards initially said 16 people were in the plant.
 Village of Cambria officials later said 17 were inside before revising the number back to 16.

-In addition to the fatality, two other plant employees were treated and released.
+In addition to the two fatalities, two other plant employees were treated and released.
 Eleven more were taken to area hospitals via ambulance and helicopter.
-Recovery crews were still searching a mountain of debris Thursday for the two missing workers.

 “Quite a few of the employees live in the village and surrounding area.
 So it’s going to affect the whole area.
 Not just the shock of the event, but the economic hardship to the families,” Williams said.